Bolevec Disaster

-The Bolevec Explosion or Bolevec Disaster was a safety incident that occurred on 25 May 1917 in Škoda Works ammunition plant in Bolevec (today part of Plzeň), the biggest ammunition producing facility in former Austria-Hungary, during World War I. An explosion, probably caused by a single defective land mine, started a massive chain reaction of other explosions with a death toll of at least 143 people and hundreds wounded and crippled.
+The Bolevec Explosion or Bolevec Disaster was a safety incident that occurred during World War I on 25 May 1917 in Škoda Works ammunition plant in Bolevec (today part of Plzeň), the biggest ammunition producing facility in former Austria-Hungary.
+An explosion, probably caused by a single defective land mine, started a massive chain reaction of other explosions with a death toll of at least 143 people and hundreds wounded and crippled.